nicer00ster/devgulp/README.md

 # To start up initially

 $ cd devgulp
-$ docker-compose up -d
+$ docker-compose -f docker-compose.dev.yml up -d --build

-# To rebuild after making changes to the api
+# Using the dev compose config, changes to functions.php will be automatically reflected in WordPress
+# To update other files:

-$ docker-compose up -d --build
+$ docker-compose -f docker-compose.dev.yml up -d --build

 # To Tear Down WITHOUT destroying database data

-$ docker-compose down
+$ docker-compose -f docker-compose.dev.yml docker-compose down

 # To Tear Down and destroy database data
 # Warning!
 This will delete everything you've done on your WordPress instance, including all posts and user accounts.
 # This is irreversible.

-$ docker-compose down -v
+$ docker-compose -f docker-compose.dev.yml down -v
 ```

-> Head to http://localhost:8000 and confirm WordPress is running.
+Head to http://localhost:8000 and confirm WordPress is running.
 If your Docker instance is not running on localhost, you will need to modify `WORDPRESS_URL` and `API_URL` in `docker-compose.yml` (and `API_URL` in your frontend `.env` file for development).

+> Note for Windows Docker users: You may need to enable shared drives to properly mount functions.php in the dev config.
+See https://docs.docker.com/docker-for-windows/#shared-drives for more details.

 ## Testing